dariiahacker1/clip2ai/README.md

 # 📋 clip2ai — Your Silent AI Clipboard Assistant
+### Copy.
+Hotkey.
+Paste.
+Genius.

 Send prompts from your clipboard to OpenAI, and get the response instantly back — copied to your clipboard.
 A silent, local AI assistant powered by GPT.